adityagoel4512/Chess/readme.md

 ========

 A simple purely Python chess engine.
-Inspired by Sunfish, it's designed to be extremely an extremely dense implementation of a chess engine and very tunable too.
+Inspired by Sunfish, it's designed to be extremely an short and readable implementation of a chess engine and very tunable too.

 Board Representation